The plectic conjecture over function fields: Partial Frobenii and derived categories

-for all $i$ and $i'$ in $I$.
-These $\ov{F}_{\{i\}}$ are called \emph{partial Frobenius morphisms}.
-A similar equivalence holds for ind-smooth $E$-sheaves on $\cX^I_{\ov{k}}$ equipped with partial Frobenii, and precomposing with the continuous homomorphisms from \ref{ss:fweilfunctoriality} corresponds to pullback.

-Suppose that $\cX$ is a noetherian scheme.
-Then, as in the proof of \cite[Theorem 3.2]{RS20}, we see that \cite[Lemme 8.11]{Laf16} and \cite[Lemma 3.3]{RS20} imply that any finite-dimensional continuous representation of $\FWeil_I(\cX)$ over $E$ factors through $\Weil(\cX)^I$ via the continuous homomorphism $\FWeil_I(\cX)\ra\Weil(\cX)^I$ from \ref{ss:fweilfunctoriality}. \begin{rem*} Without the geometrically connected assumption on $\cX$, we expect some form of \ref{ss:fweilaction} to hold with a groupoid version of Definition \ref{ss:fweil}.
-For example, see the proof of \cite[Theorem 3.2]{RS20} when $\cX$ is a scheme over $k$. \end{rem*}
+Now suppose $\cX$ is a noetherian scheme.
+Then, as in the proof of \cite[Theorem 5.6]{HRS20}, we see that \cite[Lemme 8.11]{Laf16} and \cite[Lemma 5.7]{HRS20} imply that any finite-dimensional continuous representation of $\FWeil_I(\cX)$ over $\ov\bQ_\ell$ factors through $\Weil(\cX)^I$ via the continuous homomorphism $\FWeil_I(\cX)\ra\Weil(\cX)^I$ from \ref{ss:fweil}.\footnote{Strictly speaking, \cite[Lemma 5.7]{HRS20} applies over finite extensions of $\bQ_\ell$, not $\ov\bQ_\ell$.
+But $\FWeil_I(\cX)$ is an extension of a finitely-generated group by a compact group, so its finite-dimensional continuous representations over $\ov\bQ_\ell$ are defined over finite extensions of $\bQ_\ell$.}